ShirinSadeghii/ShirinSadeghii/README.md

 - 👋 Hi, I’m @ShirinSadeghii
 - 👀 I’m interested in food, wine, workign out, interior design and taking occasional afternoon naps
 - 🌱 I’m currently learning front-end developement, including GitHub
-- 📫 How to reach me by email or slack
+- 📫 Reach me by email or slack

 <!---
 ShirinSadeghii/ShirinSadeghii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.